jaymody/blogposts/2023-01-30-gpt-from-scratch.md

 inputs =   [1,     0,    2,      4,     6]
 ```

-These integer values come from the index of the tokens in a _tokenizer_'s vocabulary, for example:
+We determine the integer value of a token based on a _tokenizer_'s vocabulary:

 ```python
 # the index of a token in the vocab represents the integer id for that token